svilupp/awesome-generative-ai-meets-julia-language/README.md

 # Awesome Generative AI Meets Julia Programming Language

-A curated list of great generative AI projects, packages, APIs, products, and learning resources that can be accessed via or applied to the Julia programming language and projects within in.
-Whether you're accessing state-of-the-art models, building your own applications, or applying generative AI in innovative ways, this repository is your gateway to the expansive universe of generative AI in Julia.
+A curated list of great generative AI projects, packages, APIs, products, and learning resources that can be accessed via or applied to the Julia programming language and its ecosystem.
+Whether you're accessing state-of-the-art models, building your own applications, or applying generative AI in innovative ways, this repository is your gateway to the generative AI universe in Julia.

 ## Contents
 - [Awesome Generative AI Meets Julia Programming Language](#awesome-generative-ai-meets-julia-programming-language)